fredrwes/Publications/README.md

 # Publications

 Welcome!
-Here you will find Python source code that was used to import, process and plot geochemical data for publications.
+Here you will find Python source code that was used to import, process and plot geochemical data for scientific publications.
 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 ## Wesenlund et al. (2021) - Marine and Petroleum Geology